Gerewol Wodaabe Festival + tribes and Gerewol of Lake Chad and Ennedi (October 2025)

 Trip to Chad

-Ouimina Towers Camp, February 2022
+Ennedi’s Ouimina Towers Camp – February 2022

-Cave paintings journey to Gerewol and Ennedi
+Cave paintings trip to Gerewol and Ennedi

 Cave paintings at Ennedi.

 The day begins with the sunrise cutting through the stone formations, and ends with the star-studded night.
-We move around in 4×4 cars with local guides and drivers, making numerous stops to hike and experience the desert.
-In Kumakonda we always choose the most spectacular places to camp, although it is not difficult to find them.
-Around every bend, around every corner of this desert, the views are incredible.
+We move around in 4×4 cars with local guides and drivers, making numerous stops to walk and experience the desert.

 In addition to the scenery and nature, along the way we will meet fascinating ethnic groups, many of them nomadic, such as Arabs, Tubus or Fulani.
-These will be new opportunities to interact with the local population and observe their way of life around livestock and water wells.
+These will be new opportunities to interact with the local people and observe their way of life around livestock and water wells.

-• Transport in 4×4 during the trip.
+• Transport in 4×4 during the trip (3 passengers and the driver each car)

 • All necessary government permits to travel to Chad.